Search results

 Iodine Deficiency

-Prevalence The global prevalence of iodine deficiency is high: about 2 billion people worldwide, including one-third of school-aged children.1 The prevalence is greater in regions where there is a lack of iodine fortification in foods such as salt.
-This is especially significant in regions that are far away from a…
+Prevalence The global prevalence of iodine deficiency is high: about 2 billion people worldwide, including one-third of school-aged children.
+1 The prevalence is greater in regions where there is a lack of iodine fortification in foods such as salt.
+This is especially significant in regions that are far away from…

 Vitamin A Deficiency

 Prevalence Vitamin A deficiency is common in low-resource countries, particularly among refugees.
-For example, one-third of adolescent refugees in Nepal and up to two-thirds of African refugee children have been reported to have vitamin A deficiency.1,2 Definition Vitamin A status can be identified by measuring serum retinol concentrations to assess…
+For example, one-third of adolescent refugees in Nepal and up to two-thirds of African refugee children have been reported to have vitamin A deficiency.
+1,2 Definition Vitamin A status can be identified by measuring serum retinol concentrations to…

 Vitamin B12 Deficiency